Logo38/System-for-Monitoring-and-Logistics-of-Public-Waste-in-the-City-/README.md

 1. **Waste Management API Testing**:
    - **Description**: API testing for a city waste management system.
    - **Details**: Includes testing CRUD operations and validating API responses using Postman and Cypress.
    - **Additional Information**: This project also covers creating and executing TEST CASES and BUG REPORTS.
-I have worked with user stories in ScrumDesk, showcasing my initial experience with agile tools such as ScrumDesk, Azure DevOps, and Jira.
+I have worked with USER STORIES in ScrumDesk, showcasing my initial experience with agile tools such as ScrumDesk, Azure DevOps, and Jira.

 2. **Orion**:
    - **Description**: [Brief description of the project, e.g., automation testing for a web application.]